Harry Potter Movies Drinking Game - Hair of the Dog

 Scarface

-As I mentioned, the death of Voldemort left the lightning-bolt scar on Harry’s forehead.
+As I mentioned, the death of Voldemort left a lightning-bolt scar on Harry’s forehead.
 For reasons that are explained later in the franchise, Harry occasionally experiences pain in his scar.
 Sometimes it’s used as a plot device to move things along, but most often it has to do with Voldemort or some other malicious presence being nearby.
 Regardless of the reason, if Harry cringes and touches his head, you know what to do next.

 • Take a sip of your drink whenever Harry’s scar hurts (cringes & touches his scar).